 If you’re an NBA fan and have a keen interest in identifying the next wave of talented players, especially those hailing from South Carolina, you’re in for a treat.
 This section will discuss up-and-coming NBA players from South Carolina, who are making a name for themselves and are likely to be part of the forthcoming drafts.

 One notable prospect is GG Jackson from South Carolina men’s basketball team.
-This 17-year-old star has already been projected as a first-round draft pick in the 2023 NBA Draft.
+This 17-year-old star was already projected as a first-round draft pick in the 2023 NBA Draft.
 Jackson’s skill set and rapid development make him a player to watch as he adjusts to college play.

 Another rising prospect from South Carolina is Brandon Crawford of Irmo/Upward Stars.
 The 6’9″ tall player is finally having his breakout campaign, and after a few late offers, he has decided to join Link Year Prep next season.
-It is expected that his recruitment will take off, making him another must-watch player.
+His recruitment is expected to take off, making him another must-watch player.

 South Carolina has a history of producing top-tier NBA Draft picks, as can be seen in this list compiled by Stacker.
 This tradition of excellence continues with the current crop of young talents, like Jackson and Crawford, who are on the path to fulfilling their dreams of going pro.